cjacker/opensource-toolchain-bouffalo-lab/README.md

 ```
 Actually, these tools are written in Python and packaged by pyinstaller, you can depackage and decompile them...

-'BLFlashCommand' is already integreated into 'bl_mcu_ask', there is no additional installation required, it's also written in Python and packaged by pyinstaller.
+'BLFlashCommand' and 'BLFlashCube' are already integreated into 'bl_mcu_ask', there is no additional installation required, it's also written in Python and packaged by pyinstaller.

 'bflb-mcu-tool' is written in python and open source, install it as:
 ```